kanootoko/digitalModel_problems/problemapi/README.md

 This is API server for getting probelms from postgres database based on data from [Our Saint-Petersburg](https://gorod.gov.spb.ru/).

-## Launching
+## Launching on host machine

 1. install Postgres database and postgis extension
+2. clone this repository
-2. fill the database by data with the script
+3. fill the database by data with the [script](../insert_to_db/insert_to_db.py)
-3. clone this repository
+4. open terminal in cloned repository
-4. compile with `mvn compile assembly:single`
+5. compile with `mvn compile assembly:single`
+6. install R and install `tidyverse` library (look at **R installation** section in case of problems)
-5. launch with `java -jar target/problemapi-2020-07-30-jar-with-dependencies.jar`
+7. launch with `java -jar target/problemapi-2020-08-06-jar-with-dependencies.jar`

+## R installation (Linux machine instruction)

+You need to have R (r-base package) and "tidyverse" package installed to use /api/ranking endpoint.
+In case of using without docker you can just have it with `R -e 'install.package("tidyverse")'` command, ensuring that you have all of the dependencies (see _dockerfile_ and _download-build-lbs.sh_ in __ranking-model__ directory).
+In case of using Docker you will need to run container which will build all of the needed libraries and then pass them to the main container in build time.

+1. open terminal in cloned repository
+2. launch `cd ranking-model && mkdir libs` to change the directory and create libs folder
+3. launch `docker build --tag build_libs . && docker run --name build_libs -v "$PWD/libs":/libs build_libs`
+4. launch `docker rm build_libs && docker rmi build_libs` to remove unnedeed container and image

+After that ./ranking-model/libs/build directory will contain suitable compiled libraries.
+You can delete folder after the building of the main container

 ## CLI Parameters